 Calculating Family Benefits for SSDI

 In many cases, you may also receive benefits for your family.
 Your spouse and children can also receive disability on their record.
 Minor children, the parent of a child under 16, disabled spouses, and disabled children (disabled before they turned 22) can receive benefits on your SSDI record.
 In many cases, the total benefits your family receives will be capped at 50% or 80%, depending on the circumstances.
 Still, as a family unit, you may still receive a total of 150% or 180% of your benefit amount, since they can receive the reduced benefits in addition to your benefits.

 If you receive multiple disability benefits at the same time, Social Security Disability may be reduced.
 SSD is designed to essentially be the last resort for disability, and its rules allow SSD payments to be reduced if you receive other benefits aside from SSD.
 This means that if you receive workers’ compensation benefits or other long-term disability benefits, your SSDI payments may be “offset.”
 There are plenty of issues to discuss regarding how to best coordinate your benefits to help you achieve the best support during your disability, which is something a disability attorney can help with.

 Pennsylvania Social Security Lawyers Offering Free Consultations

 If you or a loved one is suffering from a disability, talk to our disability lawyers today about what SSDI benefits you might be entitled to.
-The disability lawyers at Young, Marr, and Associates offer free consultations on Social Security Disability cases.
+The Philadelphia disability benefits lawyers at Young, Marr, and Associates offer free consultations on Social Security Disability cases.
 If you are in Pennsylvania, call us today at (215) 701-6519, and in New Jersey, call (609) 755-3115.
 Our attorneys are available to schedule a free consultation to discuss your disability benefits.